Crew and Tailor product care

 Do not tumble dry - hang dry instead.
 Fold immediately after drying to avoid creases.

-On our cotton items, steam where possible or use a cool iron on the underside of the garment, using an ironing cloth on the outer side will prevent fabric shine
+On our cotton items, steam where possible or use a cool iron on the underside of the garment.
+Using an ironing cloth on the outer side will prevent fabric shine

 Do not iron over any decorative bonding tape, labels, care tags or Crew ID tags - they may melt or warp

 *Our heat bonded garments are susceptible to heat damage and weakness from excessive use of laundry products.
 We cannot guarantee the life of these bonded seam garments if carelessness during laundering takes place.

 Laundry tips, hacks and recommendations from an ex Chief Stewardess

 It’s often said that the laundry is the heart or the epicentre of a yacht.
 When it slips, all departments are affected and this in turn impacts the guests and puts added pressure on the crew.

 Whether a yacht is in the shipyard or on a guest trip, the majority of the laundry workload is derived from crew uniform.
 It’s vital to have a dependable system in place which starts with investing in quality garments and reliable laundry products, then putting the knowledge and training in place to use them correctly.